Learning Task Constraints from Demonstration for Hybrid Force/Position Control: Methods

 where $f$ is the sensed force in the same task space dimension as $y$ and $\alpha_f \in \mathbb{R}$ determines how sensitive the system is to contact forces.
 We define the contact classifier $\sigma(f)$ as

 where $\mu_w$ is the mean value of $|f|$ over a sliding window of size $n$ and $\mu_0$ is the mean of the noise inherent to the sensor.
-We show in Section \ref{sec:results:contact:sdt} that our method lowers impact forces when contacting a surface earlier than anticipated.
+We show in Section~\ref{sec:results:contact:sdt} that our method lowers impact forces when contacting a surface earlier than anticipated.

-The right-hand side of Equation (\ref{eqn:modified_tf_sys}) has a similar form to a term proposed in \cite{ude2014orientation} for halting a DMP system when pose error accumulates and in \cite{abu2015adaptation} when force error accumulates.
-However, in \cite{abu2015adaptation} and \cite{ude2014orientation} the terms are applied to the phase variable and not the transformation system.
+The right-hand side of Equation~\ref{eqn:modified_tf_sys} has a similar form to a term proposed in~\cite{ude2014orientation} for halting a DMP system when pose error accumulates and in~\cite{abu2015adaptation} when force error accumulates.
+However, in~\cite{abu2015adaptation} and~\cite{ude2014orientation} the terms are applied to the phase variable and not the transformation system.
 We apply our term directly to the transformation system velocity as it allows us to selectively decouple the halting behavior of different dimensions.
 We show in our experiments (Section~\ref{sec:results:contact:aat}) that the robot can halt motion in a dimension with an expected contact, while the remaining unconstrained dimensions continue to converge to their desired goal states.
-This could not be achieved if the term were used in the shared phase variable, as it synchronizes control across all dimensions.
+This cannot be achieved when the term is applied to the phase variable, as it synchronizes control across all dimensions.